All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 Receptors and Brain Function

 The cognitive symptoms of ME/CFS, commonly called brain fog, involve difficulty concentrating, poor memory, and slowed mental processing.
 GLP-1 receptors in the brain are involved in neuronal health and inflammation control.
 Preclinical data shows that semaglutide reduces microglial activation and protects against neuroinflammatory damage .
-While this has not been tested in ME/CFS specifically, the mechanism is relevant to the neurological symptoms many patients experience.
+While this hasn't been tested in ME/CFS specifically, the mechanism is relevant to the neurological symptoms many patients experience.

 How Ozempic May Help with Chronic Fatigue